 The Company has a Business Risk Management framework to identify evaluate businessrisks and opportunities.
 This framework seeks to create transparency minimize adverseimpact on the business objectives and enhance the Company's competitive advantage.

 There are no risks which in the opinion of the operating management threaten theexistence of your Company.
 However some of the risks which may pose challenges are setout in the Management Discussion and Analysis which forms part of this Report.

 The Company has Audit Committee of Board of Directors constituted in accordance withsection 177 of the Companies Act 2013.
 The details of the Audit Committee are explainedin the Corporate Governance Report.

 INTERNAL FINANCIAL CONTROLS AND THEIR ADEQUECY:

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
-The Company is constantly thinking about improvement ininternal financial controls.
+However this requires upgradation and improvement under newbusiness environment.
+The Company is constantly improving the quality and implementingmore internal financial controls.

 The Internal Audit Department monitors and evaluates operating systems accountingprocedures and policies at all locations of the Company.
-Based on the report of internalaudit function the Audit Committee/ Board initiate corrective action in respective areasand thereby strengthen the controls.
+Based on the report of internalaudit function the Audit Committee/ Board initiate corrective action in respective areasand advise the operating people about the action taken on such report and therebystrengthen the controls.
 Significant audit observations and corrective actions thereon arepresented to the Audit Committee of the Board.